SpPag/APIAggregation/README.md

 • URL: `https://localhost:{localhostPort}/api/aggregate` (replace {localhostPort} with the actual port number on which your service is running locally (for example, 7103))

-• method: POST
+• Method: POST

-• description: Aggregates data from multiple external APIs, formats, and returns the data.
+• Description: Aggregates data from multiple external APIs, formats, and returns the data.

-• request body: The body should be a JSON object containing a list of API URLs to fetch.
+• Request Body: The body should be a JSON object containing a list of API URLs to fetch.

   {